 You may not realize it but keeping your bathrooms free of clutter can help you get ready for work faster.
 Once the things in your bathroom are organized, you won’t have to go through a bunch of stuff to find your mascara or rummage your cabinet to find pills.

 With many wet spaces, bathroom surfaces are a hotbed for bacterial growth.
 Having a clutter-free bathroom also helps in maintaining your health and hygiene.
-Bathroom is also a personal space where you can shut yourself
+Bathroom is also a personal space where you can shut yourself off from the rest of the world.
+Keeping it tidy can help you unwind and relax during your weekend bubble bath.

 - Clear counter tops and only keep essentials that you would use every day like soap, toothbrushes, and facewash.